 While wargames actually can offer some historical insight as to what happened on the battlefield, on this sort of issue they’re not very helpful.
 Fall of Empires models what happened and explains the direct causes, and does so pretty well.
 But it can’t answer what went wrong in the social construction of the Austro-Hungarian officer corps to make them, as though in the grip of a remorseless mass insanity, act against decades of well-honed analysis.
 The principles of flank attacks and artillery preparation were well-known, but simply discarded.
 At least in 1866, Austrian commander Ludwig von Benedek issued orders to stop murderous bayonet attacks as soon as he realized what was slaughtering his brigades.
 His counterpart in 1914, the ridiculously inept Franz Conrad von Hötzendorff, never even visited the front and simply ordered more attacks – which would soon claim the life of his beloved only son.

-Those scenarios include a variety of actions, but are heavier on cavalry battles than was August 1914 (which had more than you might expect).
-Those include the huge clash of cavalry at Jaroslavice, where my great-grandfather was wounded by Russian shrapnel.
-And a number of others as well, though the proportion of cavalry actions dwindles as the fighting progresses.
+The scenarios include a variety of actions, but are heavier on cavalry battles than was August 1914 (which had more than you might expect), though the proportion of cavalry actions dwindles as the fighting progresses.
 Austrian cavalry commanders, in sharp contrast to their infantry comrades, quickly figured out that mounted cavalry charges could only be successful in certain circumstances.
 They not only dismounted their men, usually operating in “half regiments” (half of the men mounted, half on foot) but embraced entrenching and flank attacks far sooner than did the infantry.
 That leads to a truly odd situation, where the dismounted cavalry are actually more effective foot soldiers than the infantry, and also hints strongly at some problem of institutional culture affecting the infantry officer corps.